A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: The Flexible Job Shop Scheduling Problem

+The FJSSP forms the foundation of the proposed benchmarking suite.
+It extends the classical Job‑Shop Scheduling Problem (JSSP), in which multiple jobs share resources but follow different processing routes.
+In contrast to JSSP, the FJSSP allows each operation to be processed on one of several eligible machines, each with potentially different processing times.
+This added flexibility reflects more dynamic PS environments.
+From a solver’s perspective, it increases problem complexity: algorithms must determine not only the optimal operation sequence but also the most suitable machine assignment for each operation.

-The Flexible Job Shop Scheduling Problem (FJSSP) is the starting point for the following investigations.
-In this section, a formal definition of this problem is presented in Sec.~\ref{sec:problem} together with the introduction of necessary problem features (i.e. flexibility or duration variety) that allow for the characterization of individual problem instances.
-Further, Sec.~\ref{sec:benchmarks} provides an overview of the available benchmark instances in the field of FJSSP.
+Next, a formal definition of the FJSSP problem is presented in Sec.~\ref{sec:problem} together with helpful problem features that allow for a characterization of individual problem instances.
+Sec.~\ref{sec:benchmarks} then provides a brief overview of the available FJSSP benchmark instances.